WindowsMeosu/peppypedia/docs/content/en/events/COE.md

 [^4]: [Wikipedia. | osu!](https://en.wikipedia.org/wiki/Osu!)

 [^note]: The attendees list is only available whenever tickets are available to purchase.
-As of time of writing, tickets are no longer available for purchase.
+At the time of writing, tickets are no longer available for purchase.